jaandrle/nodejsscript/README.md

 use `await` at the top level.
 If you prefer the `.js` extension, wrap your scripts in something like `(async function () {...})()`.

-Add the following shebang to the beginning of your `zx` scripts:
+Add the following shebang to the beginning of your `nodejsscript` scripts:
 ```bash
 #!/usr/bin/env nodejsscript
 ```